slopjong/avr/m8-led-blink/README.md

 ![m8-led-blink-sch.png](../../raw/master/eagle/projects/m8-led-blink/m8-led-blink-sch.png)

 A detailed description and the PCB layout can be found in the [eagle/projects/m8-led-blink](../../raw/master/eagle/projects/m8-led-blink) folder.
+The "ISP_PIN6" connector pinouts can be found in the [eagle/projects/con-isp-pin6](../../raw/master/eagle/projects/con-isp-pin6) folder.

 ### Install build dependencies